rmzetti/hover-exec/READMORE.md

 console.log('new config:',config.get('scripts.python'))
 ```

 The first line shows the python config.
 So the start command is `python %f.py`.
-A basic check is if command line python should run when this command is run in a terminal (minus the `%f.py`).
+A basic check is that python should run when this command is run in a terminal (minus the `%f.py`).

 #### Add new script language